hygieia/hygieia/pages/hygieia/setup.md

 ---
-title: Initial Setup of Hygieia
+title: Old UI Setup Instructions
 tags:
 keywords:
 summary: Instructions to install all components of Hygieia